 Just open up the Settings app and tap Safari in the left column.
-Then tap Downloads, a new entry in the General section.
+Then tap Downloads (that’s a new entry in the General section).
 You will see a list of possible download locations.
 The default, as mentioned, is the new Downloads folder in iCloud.
 You can also choose On My iPad, to stop your downloads getting re-uploaded to iCloud.
-And then you’ll see a list of storage providers — Dropbox, Readdle’s PDF expert or even something like AudioShare (this is fantastic if you download lots of audio).
+And then you’ll see a list of storage providers — Dropbox, Readdle’s PDF Expert or even something like AudioShare (this is fantastic if you download lots of audio).

 If you tap the Other… option, you can navigate to any folder on your iPad.
 To find your downloaded files, just go to that folder in the Files app.